Three structured academic blocks every day, the same proven TPH St. Louis academic model — and eligibility reviewed daily.

 Provides leadership, oversight, and direction for all academic programming, staff, and student support systems.

-Primary on-site academic leader overseeing daily operations, student support, pacing, accountability, and academic success.
+Primary on-site academic leader overseeing daily operations, student support, pacing, accountability, and academic success — led by Will Martel, Director & Head of Academics.

 Every student is assigned an Academic Success Coach based on age and grade level — the primary point of contact for students and families regarding academics, pacing, accountability, and daily support.